audse/virtual-pet/docs/mods/api/gdscript/add_buyable_objects.md

-# `AddBuyableObjectsModule`
+# `AddBuyableItemsModule`

-`AddBuyableObjectsModule` is a GDScript class that makes adding objects to the buy menu easier.
+`AddBuyableItemsModule` is a GDScript class that makes adding objects to the buy menu easier.

 ## How to use

 ```
-extends AddBuyableObjectsModule
+extends AddBuyableItemsModule

 const ParentClass := "res://apps/buy/data/buy_data.gd"